-- six weeks intensive with week long field trip to region
+- six weeks intensive with local Metro fieldtrip/s

-Students are advised that this unit has an incidental fee of $55 per day for the duration of the 2–5 day field trip to Albany.
+- Students are advised that this unit may have an incidental fee of up to $60 per day for local fieldtrips (details to be confirmed by Unit Coordinator)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.

 - Unit readings, including any essential textbooks, are listed in the unit outline for each unit, one week prior the commencement of study.
 The unit outline will be available via the LMS and the UWA Handbook one week prior the commencement of study.
 Reading lists and essential textbooks are subject to change each semester.
 Information on essential textbooks will also be made available on the Essential Textbooks.
 This website is updated regularly in the lead up to semester so content may change.
 It is recommended that students purchase essential textbooks for convenience due to the frequency with which they will be required during the unit.
 A limited number of textbooks will be made available from the Library in print and will also be made available online wherever possible.
 Essential textbooks can be purchased from the commercial vendors to secure the best deal.
 The Student Guild can provide assistance on where to purchase books if required.
 Books can be purchased second hand at the Guild Secondhand bookshop (second floor, Guild Village), which is located on campus.